DanSohn/lumenary/index.md

 individuals composing of formal and informal caregivers Using the Zarit Burden Interview, we were able to place the burden of taking care of a patient with Alzheimer’s Disease upon the caretakers in the moderate range.
 The main problem we are trying to face now would be: **How to lower user’s burden through our functionalities?**
-	Using these four interviewees, we were able to paint a picture on which functionalities were useful, which seemed useless, and provide understanding through the user’s view on how the application may increase or decrease the amount of burden placed on the user.
+<br/>Using these four interviewees, we were able to paint a picture on which functionalities were useful, which seemed
+useless, and provide understanding through the user’s view on how the application may increase or decrease the amount of burden placed on the user.
 Another point that we asked our interviewees was, due to the nature of the condition, whether or not the patient themselves should have the functionalities.
 Most of the functionalities should also be possessed by the patient.
-    Discussing burden, the majority of the functionalities would lower the burden.
-However the following two functionalities would increase burden placed.
+<br/>Discussing burden, the majority of the functionalities would lower the burden.
+However the
+following two functionalities would increase burden placed.
     - Patient Paging Ability
         - The caretakers believed that this ability would increase the burden.
 They believed that this